StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

 2018-12-19 18:24:11.943211: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1001] 0:   N
 2018-12-19 18:24:11.943363: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1115] Created TensorFlow device (/job:localhost/replica:0/task:0/device:GPU:0 with 1587 MB memory) -> physical GPU (device: 0, name: GeForce 940MX, pci bus id: 0000:01:00.0, compute capability: 5.0)
 ```
 We are good to go!
 Now with this documentation and when tensorflow 1.13 is stable or when 2.0 comes out in 2019, I have a reference to rebuild Tensorflow to suit my flavour of hardware and software combination.
+Ubuntu 18.04 is always better than Ubuntu 16.04.
+And with new releases comes new issues that are not well tested.
+But newer features are always in the latest version.
+So, to upkeep, one can easily do a **pip3 install tensorflow-gpu**  But this is not the point.
+The point is Deep Learning is not solely a .predict affair.
+Integration with other stuff matters and knowing how LD_LIBRARY affects the location and discovery of .so files can either waste alot of your time or you can learn it earlier with more **practice**